dsgallups/bevy_seedling/README.md

    if it's been temporarily deactiviated.

-The main disadvantage is potentially increased latency, since several milliseconds may pass between an audio-event-generating system and actually passing those events to the audio engine.
-However, since `bevy_seedling` provides direct access to the audio context, you can always immediately queue and flush events if necessary.
+The main disadvantage is potentially increased latency, since several milliseconds may pass between event generation and actually propagating those events to the audio engine.
+However, since
+`bevy_seedling` provides direct access to the audio context, you can always immediately queue and flush events if necessary.

+## Future work

+- Graph operations

+  Audio entities currently support only a subset of the underlying Firewheel graph API.
+In particular, disconnecting nodes and providing non-default channel configurations will need to be added.

+- One-shot node pool

+  One-shot audio nodes should be pooled, queuing up samples to play as sample entities are spawned.

+- More audio nodes

+  There are plenty of nodes that remain to be authored either in Firewheel or in this crate directly.
+Most pressing are probably looping sample players.

+- Platform support

+  Both Firewheel and this crate have some work to do in order to support `wasm` targets.